Selsdon Baptist Church is a Registered Charity No. 1126971 Copyright Selsdon Baptist Church 2009 -

 This is a moment of special prayer and thanksgiving for a child, shared by the parents and the whole church.

-The picture shows one of our church families at the dedication service for their daughter.
-Both they and the church are giving thanks for their daughter, and praying for God's help as parents, and that their daughter will find her own faith in Jesus when she grows.
+The picture shows one of our church families at the dedication service for their children.
+Both they and the church are giving thanks for their children, and praying for God's help as parents, and that their children will find their own faith in Jesus when they grow.

 We welcome any parents who want to bring their child to church to say 'thank you' to God, to pray for the child and to ask for God's blessing and help for them as parents in their task of bringing up their family